 With our Guide we climbed the stairs and walkways of Machu Picchu, learning about Inca culture, and about the many unsolved mysteries that make this place so famous.
 We were struck by the beauty of the gardens, where an iridescent hummingbird collected nectar from the flowers, and Llamas grazed on the terraces.

-Back To Cusco
+Travel Back To Cusco

 In the afternoon we took the three buses and train back to Cusco, picking up exhausted Inca trail Trekkers along the way.
 Listening to their stories you couldn’t help but admire and respect their achievement.

 A big thank you to Peru Rail who manage to transport so many people to Machu Picchu a day with such efficiency and smiles.

 We were captivated by Peru and sad to leave this fascinating country.
 In taking the journey from Cusco to Machu Picchu I have fulfilled a life long dream, it is an experience I will never forget.

 Hotel Ramada Costa del Sol Cusco is a short taxi ride from the airport and was our home for our stay in Cusco.

 The Hotel Ramada Costa del Sol Cusco is a converted 17th century mansion which is traditionally decorated, and a short walk to the The Plaza de Armas and other Cusco tourist attractions.
 The Ramada Paprika Restaurant serves and traditional Peruvian and international cuisine.
 We tried Alpaca with chocolate sauce at which sounds unusual but was surprisingly delicious.
 Coca tea is available all day for those suffering altitude sickness.

 Advantages…Close to Plaza de Armas and other tourist attractions, great restaurant, free Wifi.

 Comfort level…Very good, clean rooms, warm helpful Staff.